 The FAC is a volunteer committee.
 The role of the FAC is to act as a liaison between islanders and BC Ferries.
 The FAC does not work for the ferry corporation, nor do we get any free perks, we are just local island people trying to protect and improve our island link to Vancouver Island.
 Our aim is to provide a conduit for islanders to raise issues with BC Ferries and for information to be shared between BC Ferries’ management and island residents on day-to-day ferry operations, planned improvements to terminals and broader policy issues, such as the tariff and the corporate strategic plan.

 Thirteen Ferry Advisory Committees represent the communities served by BC Ferries.
 Committees are appointed in cooperation with local governments, the Islands Trust and First Nations.
-The Committees meet officially a minimum of twice a year and more often as the need arises.
+The Committees meet officially at least once a year and more often as the need arises.

-your community FAC membersclick on a name to send an individual email
+(click on any name to send an individual email)

 BC Ferries representatives

 Darin Guenette (Manager, Public Affairs)

 What the Ferry Advisory Committee does

 - represents the community in a consultative partnership with BC Ferries

 - brings forward local ferry service issues and concerns identified by the community to BC Ferries

 - provides feedback on local ferry service operations to the community